Donna N Biography: Real/Full Name, Background, Education, Career, Awards -Pindula, Local Knowledge

 Education

 She went to Jabulani Pre-School, Nkulumane Primary School then Dumezweni Primary, St Bernards High School and Luveve High School.
-She raises National University of Science and Technology (NUST)’s flag high as her prosperity entails the skills she got from the tertiary institution after graduating with an Honours Degree in Journalism and Media Studies.
+She graduated from the National University of Science and Technology (NUST) with an Honours Degree in Journalism and Media Studies.

 Career